FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

 </div>

 <br />
-Now we write a quick config dictionary since we'll need to pass some of the parameters when we initialize wandb and we can assembly our model.
+Now we write a quick config dictionary since we'll need to pass some of the parameters when we initialize wandb and we can assemble our model.

 ```python
 config = {